gau1991/ansible-intermediate/index.md

   1. More about Inventory
   2. Become
-  3. Check Mode
+  3. Vault
+  4. More into Playbook
-  4. Complex Playbook Example - WordPress & Nginx on CentOS-7 system
+  5. Complex Playbook Example - WordPress & Nginx on CentOS-7 system

 ## More about Inventory